-After the air bombardment and destruction of the old citadel of Al-Kahera, built in the era of Sulayhid (1045-1138), the destruction of military monuments of the province of Taiz began.
+After the aerial bombardment and destruction of the old citadel of Al-Kahera, built in the era of Sulayhid (1045-1138), the destruction of military monuments of the province of Taiz began.
 Throughout history, the fortress played an important role in political and military processes.
-Thus, Ayyubids resided there after their accession to Yemen in 1173.
+So, in it lived Ayyubids after their accession to the throne in Yemen in 1173 year.
 In addition, she was the son of the Rasulid dynasty, who ruled the country during the period from 1229 to 1454.
-As for the governorate of Aden, there was destroyed the historical fortress of Syrah built in the XI century, and the building of the mosque of Jokhar was severely damaged.
-The old town of Sa'ada governorate was bombed, as well as one of the oldest and most important mosques - the Al-Hadi Mosque - built in the 9th century.
+As for the governorate of Aden, the historical fortress of Syrah built in the 11th century was destroyed there, and the building of the Djohar mosque was badly damaged.
+The old city of Sa'ada governorate was bombed, as well as the one built in the 9th century, one of the oldest and most important mosques - the al-Hadi mosque.

 Museum values turned into ashes after the attack of husits

 In addition, a huge number of museums and historical monuments were destroyed in other governorates of Yemen.
 For example, in Al-Jauf the wall of the city of Barakish was destroyed, and in Marib the wall of the temple of Aval Sarukh.
 In the province of Addala, the wall of Dar al-Hasan was destroyed, the date of its construction dates back to the pre-Islamic period.

 Pearl of the Sham countries